Warriors coach Keith Smart had too much invested in his starting center to give up.

 "We've got to help him have good games," Smart said.
 "We can't leave him on his own to have the game that he wants and think it's going to happen.
 We have to make sure that we allow it to happen."

 Smart encourages Biedrins and makes sure Biedrins gets his touches -- especially early in the game so he can get a rhythm.
-Biedrins said he usually
+Biedrins said he usually gets a text from his head coach after good or bad performances.

 "He has always been there for me," Biedrins said of Smart, "and he's always making sure that I'm doing all right.
 After good games or bad games, he texts me or calls me.
 If it was a good game, he will say 'good job.'
 If it was a bad game, he'll say 'we'll get there' or something like that.
 I think it's really a special relationship when a coach can call you after a game and can honestly communicate with you."